-General and administrative expenses, except for lease agreements, are recognized as they are incurred.
+General and administrative expenses are recognized as they are incurred.

 Commission Expense

 The Group recognizes commission expense when services are rendered by the broker and agent.
 The commission expense is recognized upon receipt of down payment from the buyer comprising a substantial portion of the contract price and the capacity to pay and credit worthiness of buyers have been reasonably established for sales under the deferred cash payment arrangement.